-The Math Zone uses a mentored and adaptive learning environment for teaching MATH 1103 Fundamental Mathematics, MATH 1108 College Math, MATH1110 College Algebra, and MATH 1115 Pre-Calculus.
+The Math Zone uses a mentored and adaptive learning environment for teaching MATH 1108 College Math, MATH1110 College Algebra, and MATH 1115 Pre-Calculus.

-Mentored means that you have tutors assisting you with learning, that you can ask questions, and get help.
+Mentored means that you have tutors assisting with your learning.

 How it works

-Students who are assigned to the Math Zone are enrolled in one of the aforementioned courses.
-You will be provided detailed instructions on how to access your Math Zone course and how to attend classes each week.
-Students are also shown how to access their Blackboard account, and also how to access the Pearson MyLabs Plus web site to gain access to the instructional materials.
+Students are provided detailed instructions on how to access their Math Zone course and how to attend classes each week.
+They are also shown how to access their Blackboard account for course materials and the Hawkes Learning website for assignments and tests.

-This is not an online class.
-Testing and some of your weekly studying must be done in the Math Zone.
+These are not online classes.
+Testing – and some of your weekly studying – must be done in the Math Zone.